 - The abilities of parents to cooperate with each other in raising the child;

 - The child’s wishes, where appropriate; and,

 - Other factors designated by law.

 These factors can make the difference between significant time with your children versus the life of a non-existent parent.
-Contact Mike Deering to discuss how he can fashion these factors into the best arguments and potential for your relationship with your children both now and in the future.
+Contact Deering Hedrick to discuss how he can fashion these factors into the best arguments and potential for your relationship with your children both now and in the future.

 3. Child Support: Parents have a duty to support their children.
 The amount of child support is based upon guidelines but can deviate based on a parent’s reasonable ability to pay and other specific factors.
 These factors include both the custodial and noncustodial parent’s gross income, child care costs, medical insurance, and other considerations.

 OTHER FAMILY LAW ISSUES